Aura Router

 OptionTypeDescription

-basePath is an optional router configuration that prefixes all endpoint routes.
+The basePath option is a router configuration that prefixes all endpoint routes.
 This is useful for API versioning or namespacing.
-The value should start with a leading slash (for example: /api/v1).
-When the router is created, each endpoint's route is joined with the basePath, so incoming requests must include the full path (i.e. basePath + route).
+The value should start with a leading slash (e.g., /api/v1).
+When the router is created, each endpoint's route is joined with the basePath, so incoming requests must include the full path (i.e., basePath + route).

 import type { RoutePattern } from "@aura-stack/router/types"